jfroelich/rss-reader/src/background-page/readme.md

 Both libs do roughly the same thing.
 Currently there is some redundancy and real similarity between the bodies of the functions in each lib.

 Maybe have a layer called headless-tasks that provides functions that carry out a task.
 Then have both the cli and alarm wakeup handlers just call out to this helper module.

-# TODO: consider using ral.js

-The background page is a view, just like the slideshow and options page.
-Rather than deal with connecting to the databases, consider defining helper functions in ral.js and just calling those functions.